freegoggg/freegoggg/README.md

 - 👋 Hi, I’m @freegoggg
 - 👀 I’m interested in artificial intelligence
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on somewhere
+- 💞️ I’m looking to collaborate on python study
-- 📫 How to reach me ...mail
+- 📫 reach me by mail: 790015471@qq.com

 <!---
 freegoggg/freegoggg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.